-Serotonin may be ordered along with, or following, a 24-hour urine 5-HIAA test to help diagnose carcinoid tumors.
-It is not generally used as a monitoring tool to evaluate the effectiveness of treatment or to detect recurrence of a carcinoid tumor.
-Monitoring tests may include 5-HIAA and Chromogranin A.
+The serotonin test is not generally used as a monitoring tool to evaluate the effectiveness of treatment or to detect recurrence of a carcinoid tumor.
+Chromogranin A and 5-HIAA may be used for this purpose.

 A significantly increased level of serotonin in a person with carcinoid syndrome symptoms is suggestive but not diagnostic of a carcinoid tumor.
-In order to diagnose the condition, the tumor itself must be located and biopsied.
-The doctor will frequently follow an abnormal test result with an order for an imaging scan to help locate any tumor(s) that may be present.
+In order to diagnose the condition, the tumor itself must be located, biopsied, and examined by a pathologist.
+The healthcare practitioner will frequently follow an abnormal test result with an order for an imaging scan to help locate any tumor(s) that may be present.

-Someone with symptoms may still have a carcinoid tumor even if the concentrations of serotonin and 5-HIAA are normal.
-The affected person may have a tumor that does not secrete serotonin or one that secretes it intermittently.
-A person with no symptoms and normal or low levels of serotonin and 5-HIAA is unlikely to have a serotonin-secreting carcinoid tumor.
+A person with no symptoms and normal levels of serotonin and 5-HIAA is unlikely to have a serotonin-secreting carcinoid tumor.

-There are a variety of drugs that can affect the serotonin test, including morphine, monoamine oxidase (MAO) inhibitors such as reserpine, methyldopa, and lithium.
-People should talk to their doctor before decreasing or discontinuing any medications.
+There are a variety of drugs that can affect the serotonin test, including morphine, monoamine oxidase (MAO) inhibitors (such as reserpine), methyldopa, and lithium.
+People should talk to their healthcare provider before decreasing or discontinuing any medications.

-Serotonin concentrations may be slightly increased in those with intestinal obstructions, acute myocardial infarction (heart attack), cystic fibrosis, and dumping syndrome.
+Serotonin concentrations may be slightly increased in those with intestinal obstruction, acute myocardial infarction (heart attack), cystic fibrosis, and dumping syndrome.
 The serotonin test is not usually ordered with these conditions.